bluecough/AMP_AD_Hostname_check/README.md

 ## Assumption

-- AzureAD Connect is installed in your environment and you are sync'ing your devices to your Azure Tenant
+- AzureAD Connect is installed in your environment and you are sync'ing your devices to your AzureAD Tenant

 ## Getting AzureAD List of Machines